Let’s admit it: At some point in their lives, every mum out there wished motherhood came with some sort of a manual.

 The activity score of this post is 87 which means this post got almost 1.5x higher engagement than average.

-“ I think it’s my involvement that gives my group an edge over other parenting communities.
-It’s not just about focusing on mental health.
-But, whenever I see incorrect information posted by any member, I make sure to correct them over personal chat,” she says.
+“ I think it’s my involvement that gives my group an edge.
+Whenever I see any incorrect information posted by any member, I make sure to correct them over personal chat,” she says.

 How does Akansha earn through her community while providing value to members?